 Luke Bryan's career as a Nashville superstar has spanned seven studio albums, garnering him numerous major awards and multiple hit singles on the Billboard Country Airplay and Hot Country Songs charts.

-Bryan's been a constant fixture on the radio since his debut album, I'll Stay Me, and he's loved just as much as he is hated in the world of country music.
+Bryan's been a constant fixture on the radio since his debut album, I'll Stay Me.

 With that being said, here's a list of the 10 best Luke Bryan songs out there.

 Please note that we first published this list in 2016.
 The Georgia native's cranked out quite a few country airplay hits ("Knockin' Boots," "One Margarita," "What She Wants Tonight," "What Makes You Country," "Sunrise, Sunburn, Sunset") and sentimental favorites ("Most People are Good," "Build Me a Daddy") since then.

 The most mature Luke Bryan has sounded in years, "Strip It Down" is the second single from Kill the Lights.
 That album contains more adult themes than his earlier efforts, and this sultry, adult love ballad proves he has more up his sleeve than party anthems.